-- 1) Establishing and maintaining a national interdisciplinary Research Network of OB/GYNs and other health professionals and researchers who collaborate in the development and implementation of research designed to improve pregnancy-related care and maternal health: - Designing and implementing multi-site research protocols to develop evidenceinformed practices for interventions, and examining disparities in pregnancyrelated care and maternal health, including innovative models for reaching underserved populations; - 3) Establishing partnerships with programs serving and recruiting study participants from underserved populations including, but not limited to, the Health Center Program or the MIECHV Program; - 4) Providing a research environment that supports the professional development and mentorship of diverse emerging investigators in the field of pregnancyrelated care and maternal health research; - 5) Developing and instituting a plan to ensure dissemination of Research Network findings beyond peer-reviewed publications, and to diverse stakeholders, in order to accelerate the adoption of effective interventions into practice; - 6) Fostering the transfer of Research Network findings on interventions, guidelines, tools, toolkits, and systems management approaches into practice and community settings to promote the translation of evidence-informed practices that will result in improved care; - 7) Developing and implementing procedures to store and share, after a 3-year embargo period, de-identified data with interested members of the research community in a manner that protects the privacy of participants and providers

-- while enabling the full utilization of those data to improve the health and well-being of the population; - Leveraging Research Network capacity to compete for grant opportunities from other federal and private sources to support and implement research protocols; and - 9) Providing an electronic copy of any products supported by award funds (including guidelines, publications, books, pamphlets, slide sets, CD-ROMS, curricula, assessment tools, videos, etc.) to be made available to the general public through the MCH Research Program.
+- Establishing and maintaining an interdisciplinary network of practice-based pediatric primary care researchers, providers, and other stakeholders, (including families) which will accelerate the translation of science into pediatric practice, promote scientific collaboration, and support additional research capacity in the field of pediatric health and health care; - 2) Designing and implementing multi-site research protocols to develop evidence-based practices for interventions (including innovative models for reaching underserved populations), address disparities in physical health interventions, and treatment of individuals, and treatment of the pediatric population;); - Establishing partnerships with programs or pediatric primary care practices in different settings serving, and recruiting study participants from underserved populations including but not limited to, the HRSA Health Center Program or the HRSA MIECHV Program; - 4) Developing and instituting a plan to ensure dissemination of Research Network findings via peer-reviewed publications and other formats (e.g., presentations, tools, toolkits, guidelines) to diverse stakeholders in order to increase the evidence base and accelerate the adoption of effective interventions into practice; - 5) Providing a research environment that supports the professional development and mentorship of emerging or new investigators in the field of practice-based pediatric primary care research; - 6) Fostering the translation of Research Network findings into interventions, guidelines, tools, toolkits, and systems management approaches in practice settings and communities to promote the translation of evidence-based practices that will result in improved care; - 7) Developing and implementing procedures to store and share, after a 3-year embargo period, de-identified data with members of the research community in a manner that protects the privacy of participants and providers, while enabling the full utilization of those data to improve the health and well-being of the pediatric population; - Leveraging Research Network capacity to compete for grant opportunities from other federal and private sources to bolster support and extend implementation of research protocols; and - 9) Providing an electronic copy of any products supported by award funds (including guidelines, assessment tools, publications, books, pamphlets, PowerPoint presentations, curricula, videos, etc.) to the public and to the MCH Research Program.